Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Air Streams.md

 **Affected People**: All

-**Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9
+**Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9 (high)

 **Mitigation**: Make sure model wing is held securely - do not let small children hold unassisted and avoid using blower at full power for this part.
 Discourage dropping of straws into air streams.
-Call a first aider if there is an accident
+Call a first aider if there is an accident.

-**After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6
+**After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6 (medium)

 <br/>